alesoldier/airsoft-shop-JS/README.md

 - Clone the repo on locale;
 - Open the "login-page.html" page on a browser (it should be in the air-soft shop.JS directory);
+- Install the VScode extension live Server, enable it and start the server, after that you will need to press on the link for the login-page;

 ## How it works: